AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

   * in the **Properties** tab you can update the **Title** and **Description** for the fragment, or **Variation**
 * central panel: shows the actual fields, and content, of the selected variation
   * allows you to edit the content
-  * if **Tab Placeholder** fields are defined within the model they are shown here, and can be used for navigating
+  * if **Tab Placeholder** fields are defined within the model they are shown here, and can be used for navigating; they will either be presented horizontally, or as a dropdown list

 <!-- CHECK: screenshot checked 2023.08.07 -->